Skip to content

 1. The API validates configuration updates.

-2. Service setup hooks patch service-specific configs (for example Decypharr or NzbDAV).
+2. Service setup hooks patch service-specific configs (for example Decypharr, NzbDAV, AltMount, Profilarr, Traefik Proxy Admin, or Pulsarr).

 3. The process handler applies changes and updates status.